guido-lab/DjangoMVC-Orders/README.md

 https://github.com/guido-lab/DjangoMVC-Orders.git
 ```

-The following command creates a new virtual environment named venv in the current directory
+The following command creates a new virtual environment named venv in the current directory:

 ```bash
 $ python -m venv env